 The Palmar Method is the simplest calculator of a burn’s skin percentage.
 By utilising the patients palm, this technique is ideal for small and scattered burns.
 It is limited by user and patient variability.

 What is the Palmar Method?

 The palmar method is the simplest way to calculate the total body surface area of a burn.
-To simplify calculations, the palmar method is often described as representing 1% of the patients totally body surface area.
-Recent literature review has conclude that palm and digits is 0.8% and the palm without digits is 0.5% of the patient’s body surface area.
+To simplify calculations, the palmar method is often described as representing 1% of the patient's total body surface area.
+A recent literature review has concluded that palm and digits are 0.8% and the palm without digits is 0.5% of the patient’s body surface area.

 NICE guidelines for Burns and Scalds recommend the palm including digits in the estimation of smaller or scattered burns.

 The technique raised controversy as to whether the palm including digits or palm excluding digits should be used.
 Confusion amongst healthcare professionals has been noted in the literature9.
 In larger burns, there is a reported 10-20% burn estimation when using the palmar method10.

 For deeper burns, consider reading our scar managementarticle and increasing fluid requirements.